AbdouPrognoz/Memory-in-Logisim/README.md

-# Memory-in-Logisim
-4 bit Memory in logisim
+# Memory in Logisim

-**Steps:**
+A Logisim implementation of a 4-bit memory circuit using D flip-flops, decoder, multiplexer, and splitter.

+## Steps

---> A matrix of d flip flop is made which has dimensions 32X5 which means there are 32 rows and in each row there are 4 d flip flops.
+- A matrix of D flip-flops is made, with dimensions **32×5**, meaning there are 32 rows and in each row there are 4 D flip-flops.

---> A 5X32 decoder is used.
-A 5 bit input is given to the decoder as the address to access the row
+- A **5×32 decoder** is used, with a 5-bit input given to the decoder as the address to access the row.

---> Decoder’s 32 output lines are connected to each flip flops in every rows which will work as enable.
+- The decoder's 32 output lines are connected to the flip-flops in every row as the **enable** lines.

---> 4 bit input is taken and that input is connected bitwise with flip flops in every rows.
-Example, first bit of input is connected to the input of every flip flops in first column.
+- A 4-bit input is taken and connected bitwise to flip-flops in every row.
+For example, the first bit of input connects to the input of every flip-flop in the first column.

---> There is a clock input in circuit.
+- There is a **clock input** in the circuit.

---> For, output a multiplexer is used which has dimensions 32X5.
+- For output, a **32×5 multiplexer** is used.

---> In each row, every bit are combined using a splitter and connected to multiplexer.
+- Each row's bits are combined using a **splitter** and connected to the multiplexer.

---> As the input for selection line the 5 bit input which was given to decoder will be used.
+- The 5-bit input used for the decoder is also used for the selection lines of the multiplexer.

---> Output will be shown from the output of multiplexer.
+- Output is shown from the output of the multiplexer.

---> There is also a reset button.

-**Working:**

---> Working can be explained easily by using an example like if we want to store “0111” on the address “10110”.
+- A **reset button** is provided to reset all flip-flops in the circuit.

+## Working Example

+To store `0111` at the address `10110`:

+1. Give `0111` to the data input.
+2. Set `10110` as the address.
---> For that we have to give “0111” to input and “10110” to address, this input will then be provided to every flip flops in every rows.
+3. This input is provided to every flip-flop in every row.
+4. The corresponding enable line (23rd row in this case) is activated via the decoder.

---> Then enable is changed to one which will pass through decoder and that 23rd row will activate and when clock pulse is given input “0111” will be stored in the flip flops of 23rd row.
+5. Upon clock pulse, `0111` is stored in the flip-flops of the 23rd row.

---> Address “10110” is also provided as selection input in multiplexer so, flip flops from 23rd row will pass output to multiplexer and that will be shown in output.
+6. The address `10110` is also used as the selection input in the multiplexer, passing the output from the 23rd row to the output.

---> To show any data stored in any row we just need to give address of that row and that stored data on that row will be displayed on output.

---> Reset button will reset all the flip flops of circuit

-**Input:**

---> 4bit input: 4 bit input to store.

---> 5bit input: 5 bit input as an address to store 4bit data

-**Output:**

---> 4bit Output: 4 bit output of the data of the row of given address.
+7. To read data from any row, provide the row's address to display stored data.
+8. The reset button clears all flip-flops in the circuit.

+## Inputs

+- **4-bit input:** Data to store.
+- **5-bit input:** Address for storing 4-bit data.

+## Outputs

+- **4-bit output:** Data from the row corresponding to the given address.

+## Circuit File Format

-the .circ extension is used by ligisim to store the circuits in XML format (similar to HTML).
+The `.circ` extension is used by Logisim to store the circuits in XML format, similar to HTML.